 A lot of people assume that divorce means splitting everything in half, but this is not always the case.
 Settlements in a divorce should be fair, and they should take all factors into account, including potential employment and financial issues for former stay-at-home parents.
 But not knowing how to present this information, and a desire to resolve matters quickly can often get in the way of ensuring this happens.

-The skilled and experienced DuPage County divorce attorneys at Mevorah Law Offices, LLC can ensure all factors are considered during your divorce.
+The skilled and experienced DuPage County divorce attorneys at Mevorah & Giglio Law Offices can ensure all factors are considered during your divorce.
 Committed to protecting the best interests and rights of our clients, we can also help devise creative solutions that may help to secure the financial future of you and your children.
 Get the quality representation you need and deserve.
 Call us at 630-932-9100 and schedule your free initial consultation today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: